frend-fedigo/search-my-instance/README.md

 #  Installation

-1. Clone this repository or download it as a ZIP file.
+1. Clone this repository, download it as a ZIP file or download the extension file from here https://github.com/frend-fedigo/search-my-instance/releases/download/release/search-my-instance-release.crx
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" located in the top right corner.
 4. Click on "Load unpacked".